Nerve Conduction Velocity

 NCV is often used along with an EMG to tell the difference between a nerve disorder

 and a muscle disorder.
-NCV detects a problem with the nerve, whereas an EMG detects
+NCV finds a problem with the nerve, whereas an EMG finds whether

-whether the muscle is working properly in response to the nerve's stimulus.
+the muscle is working the right way in response to the nerve's stimulus.

-Diseases or conditions that may be checked with NCV include:
+Diseases or health problems that may be checked with NCV include:

 system.
 The first symptoms may include weakness or a tingling sensation in the legs.

-- Carpal tunnel syndrome.
-A condition in which the median nerve, which runs from the forearm into the hand,
+Carpal tunnel syndrome.
+A health problem in which the median nerve, which runs from the forearm into the hand,

 becomes pressed or squeezed at the wrist by enlarged tendons or ligaments.
 This causes